Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Reduced superblocks

 \subsection{4d $\NN=4$}

-When $\varepsilon=1$, the operators $\Delta_{\varepsilon}$ and $D_\varepsilon$ become factors of 1 and the operator recurrence relations in \ref{Trecurrencerelations} reduce to multiplicative recurrence relations obeyed by 4d conformal blocks.
+When $\varepsilon=1$, the operators $\Delta_{\varepsilon}$ and $D_\varepsilon$ become factors of 1 and the recurrence relations in Appendix \ref{Trecurrencerelations} reduce to multiplicative recurrence relations obeyed by 4d conformal blocks.
 The decomposition of four-point functions $\GG^{\{k_i\}}$ in \eqref{eq:DGSdecompE2} has the form

 where $\TT^{\{k_i\}}$ can be expanded in the simplest example of Equation \eqref{eq:Tat}, namely